 The key for users, the biggest challenge is finding - and sharing - relevant, trustworthy, valuable, actionable news and information hidden in a sea of bits and bytes.
 So it seems pretty clear that the path to continued relevance for the reporting work of former newspaper companies (in whatever form they take) will have to be about finding and sharing information that is trustworthy - and finding a way to receive value for doing so.
-The value is in the curatorial work, and the new
+The value is in the curatorial work, and the new insights, which result, not the raw information to start with.
+Which is more valuable, the flour or the bread?

-The biggest challenge for citizens and businesses is finding - and sharing - relevant, trustworthy, valuable, actionable news and information hidden in a sea of bits and bytes.
-Continued relevance for the work - reporting or otherewise -- of former newspaper companies (in whatever delivered form) will have to be about finding and sharing information that is trustworthy - and finding a way to receive value for doing so . . .
+The biggest challenge for citizens and businesses is finding - and sharing relevant, trustworthy, valuable, actionable news and information hidden in a sea of bits and bytes.
+Continued relevance for the work - reporting or otherwise -- of former newspaper companies (in whatever delivered form) will have to be about finding and sharing information that is trustworthy - and finding a way to receive value for doing so ...
 Which is more valuable, the flour or the bread?